Indemnity Insurance for those refused cover

 Has your Defence Organisation subscription been raised dramatically or have you been declined cover completely?
 If so MIAB may be able to help.

-MIAB's practitioner policy unit specialises in providing medical malpractice insurance for those refused cover by their Defence Organisation because of previous claims, disciplinary proceedings or sometimes for no clear reason.
+MIAB's expert advisers specialise in providing medical malpractice insurance for those refused cover by their Defence Organisation because of previous claims, disciplinary proceedings or sometimes for no clear reason.

 Being refused cover is potentially career threatening and at the very least causes distress.
 For this reason, we work hard with specialist insurers to secure appropriate and affordable malpractice cover to enable you to carry on practicing.
 Similarly, mistakes are often made by those suffering from stress, depression, or other health issues and MIAB is able to support these clinicians back into practice.